MATBckh22/MATB-STUDIOS/README.md

 ## MATB-Reset and Improve Program
 -----
 ### Materials

+Welcome to MATB's private library of the program!
+This library features a detailed walkthrough of self-study materials related to members' undergraduate major.
+Feel free to pick up one of the materials and start learning!
+All lecture notes are written by the members themselves with reference to said materials.
+Please contact the right author for any inquiry regarding them.

 - [MIT 6.004 Computation Structures](https://ocw.mit.edu/courses/6-004-computation-structures-spring-2009/?fbclid=IwAR2b0KMkEORoTm2Q8SHp7aEGHeGX8aStS71GI2QzuNGLQ3-4QFvwC3UyBR8)
 - [Harvard CS50x Introduction to Computer Science](https://cs50.harvard.edu/x/2022/)
 - [MIT 6.189 Gentle Introduction to Programming Using Python](https://ocw.mit.edu/courses/6-189-a-gentle-introduction-to-programming-using-python-january-iap-2011/?fbclid=IwAR277lFfD68Y5AqsI0KZANBTWgwfA5pCOWs9haO_NRYLkOryhSq9pTJmCE4)